chenhaocs/MCAE/README.md

 First, left-click on the image on the left to select it.
 Then, in the center panel showing the classification results, you can left-click to annotate specific regions.
 The annotated results will be listed in the right panel for category correction.

+> These are two publicly accessible demos.
+If a user selects **"Dump"** or **"Save"**, the annotations will be saved.
+When the next user opens the demo, all previous annotation history will be displayed by default.

 ## Citation
 If you find this project useful, please consider citing: